Citizens Advisory Committee

 Dick is a former City Commissioner for Sarasota from 2007 to 2011 who served as mayor of the City of Sarasota in 2009.
 He moved to Sarasota in 2001 from St. Charles, Illinois with his wife Marti.
 The couple visited the area many times beginning in the early 1970’s after Marti’s grandparents bought a house in Sarasota in 1952.
 Dick had a prior career in the paper industry in the areas of manufacturing management, product development and new business development.
 He spent many years in Wisconsin and is originally from Michigan.
 Dick has volunteered extensively in neighborhood associations and business organizations.

-Briana is a Senior Planning Technician at the Urban Design Studio with the City of Sarasota.
+Briana is a Planner for the City of Sarasota.
 She moved to Florida in 2013 after graduating from the University of Virginia with a degree in Architecture and minor in Urban and Environmental Planning.
 Briana finished her Master’s in Sustainable Design from the University of Florida in 2016.
 Her thesis work focused on investigating alternatives to seawalls throughout the coasts of Sarasota County and calculating the suitability of living shoreline and hybrid solutions.
 Briana also holds her LEED Green Associate where she enjoys finding the balance between the natural and built environment.
 In her free time, you can find Briana kayaking, paddle boarding and practicing yoga on the beach.
 Briana has served on the CAC since 2017.

 Lesley has a strong affinity for human interactions with nature both in her personal and professional life.
 She is a registered horticultural therapist, Florida master gardener, and volunteer at Anna Maria Elementary School’s edible garden.
 Author of multiple publications on people-plant interactions including the ebook Therapeutic Horticulture: A Practitioner’s Perspective, she has been active in educational outreach, professional training, and public speaking efforts to share the philosophy of biophilia—humans having an intrinsic need to connect with nature.
 Her experience includes public policy and planning at local, state and federal levels, board member for several horticultural therapy professional associations, and reviewer for the Journal of Therapeutic Horticulture.
 Lesley has two degrees in Political Science.